-This system uses Large Language Models (LLMs), tool integrations, validation guardrails, test strategies and workflow orchestration to process user requests safely and generate structured cancellation outcomes properly.
+Overall, this system uses Large Language Models (LLMs), tool integrations, validation guardrails, test strategies and workflow orchestration to process user requests safely and generate structured cancellation outcomes properly.
 Using mock data stored in CSV files, multiple specialized agents collaborate to validate policy details, evaluate cancellation eligibility based on predefined business rules, calculate refundable amounts, log refund records, and generate a professional cancellation notice in PDF format.
+In addition, in order to make the system more user-friendly and interactive, the system is deployed with a Streamlit UI to achieve the purpose.

 This system is an AI-driven, multi-agent workflow engine that processes insurance cancellation requests in a structured, validated, and secure manner.